Garimakushh/PlantDiseasePrediction/README.md

 🎉 The Plant Disease Prediction App is a machine learning-based application designed to identify plant diseases from images.
-    It leverages deep learning models to analyze leaf images and predict the presence of various plant diseases, helping farmers and gardeners take timely action to protect their 🎯 Feature:
+    It leverages deep learning models to analyze leaf images and predict the presence of various plant diseases, helping farmers and gardeners take timely action to protect their Crops.

+🎯 Feature:
    * Image-based Disease Detection: Upload an image of a plant leaf, and the model predicts the disease.